calwilee/LoLEDA/README.md

   </tbody>
 </table>

 If we take a look at the [recording](https://www.youtube.com/live/fbbsRe2eTLg?feature=shared&t=20375){:target="_blank"}, we can see that T1 did not ban a champion for their third slot!
-According to the announcers, players will sometimes ban no one because they want to leave a powerful champion avaiable to be picked for their own team.
+According to the announcers, players will sometimes ban no one because they want to leave a powerful champion available to be picked for their own team.

-Additionally, players sometimes forgo a ban because they see it as an opportunity to learn and improve at the game.
-If they are forced to go against some of the most powerful champions in game, they can develop strategies to counter said champion and also get better.
+Additionally, players sometimes forgo a ban because they see it as an opportunity to improve.
+Forcing oneself to go against some of the most powerful champions in the game can help players to learn how to counter such champions and improve.

 Finally, there may be some misreports.
 Consider the match below: